Fire Doors Testing Solutions

 Warnock Hersey Mark

 Display your commitment to product safety, performance, and quality through participation in Intertek’s Building Products Certification Program.
-With over 6,500 listed products, the Warnock Hersey (WH-ETL) Mark is North America’s leading product safety and performance mark for fire doors.
+With over 6,500 listed products, the Warnock Hersey Mark is North America’s leading product safety and performance mark for fire doors.

 Get the proper labeling required by code and avoid unnecessary removal and replacement of your buildings fire doors.
 Field labeling may become necessary for a variety of reasons, such as field modifications, doors leaving the factory without labels, incorrect labeling, or labeling that has been painted over or removed.
-When field labeling services are required, both AHJs, and you as a manufacturer, need to be assured that the body conducting the field labeling service has an in-depth knowledge of the doors and frames that they are labeling.
-The field inspector must have access to the supporting documentation for the doors and frames that they are labeling to correctly identify and address field modifications and properly re-label the opening protective.
+When field labeling services are required, both AHJs, and you as a manufacturer, need to be assured that the body conducting the field labeling service has an in-depth knowledge of the fire doors and frames that they are labeling.
+The field inspector must have access to the supporting documentation for both the fire door frames and doors that they are labeling to correctly identify and address field modifications and properly re-label the opening protective.
 Manufacturers work with their certification bodies to ensure that all their opening protectives have been correctly labeled by an accredited third party before being installed, which will help to avoid the risk and liability on the back end that comes with mislabeled products.
 However, when products are found at the job site that is not correctly labeled, the certification agency has the knowledge to relabel these doors when it is appropriate.